Beautiful Dyed Easter Eggs

 Decorations.

-- Eggs can be decorated in a number of different ways – with stickers, glitter, and markers.
+- Eggs can be decorated in several different ways – with stickers, glitter, and markers.

 - Italian Easter Bread or Hot Cross Buns